Signal Processing on Graphs: Causal Modeling of Unstructured Data: Relation to Prior Work

-where $\a_{ij}=\left(\! \!\right)^T$ and the term $\|\a_{ij}\|_2$ promotes sparsity of the $(i,j)$-th entry of each $\A^{(i)}$ matrix simultaneously and thus also sparsity of $\A'$.
+where $\a_{ij}=\left(\! \!\right)^T$ and $\|\a_{ij}\|_2$ promotes sparsity of the $(i,j)$-th entry of each $\A^{(i)}$ simultaneously and thus also sparsity of $\A'$.
 This optimization can be solved using Group Lasso~\cite{friedman_sparse_2008}.
-SVAR estimation methods estimate multiple weighted graphs $\A^{(i)}$ that can be used to estimate the sparsity structure $\A'$.
+SVAR estimates multiple weighted graphs $\A^{(i)}$ that can be used to estimate the sparsity structure $\A'$.

-This set of $\{\A^{(i)}\}$ can be more challenging to interpret and analyze than a single weighted adjacency matrix, but using the single unweighted matrix $\A'$ discards temporal and weight information.
-Also, it is not clear that the Markov property between nodes is a valid assumption for various applications described by graph processes.
-In contrast, our model is defined by a single weighted graph $\A$, but the corresponding time filter coefficients (introduced in section~\ref{subsec:CGP}) are modeled as graph filters, which allows describing processes that are non-Markov on the graph.
+In contrast, our model is defined by a single weighted $\A$, a potentially more parsimonious model than~\eqref{eq:SVAR}.
+The corresponding time filter coefficients (introduced in section~\ref{sec:CGP}) are modeled as graph filters.
+Using this single adjacency matrix $\A$ and graph filters to describe the process enables principled analysis using the toolbox provided by the \DSPG~framework.